stevekrouse/stevekrouse.github.io/life-plan.md

 2. A commonly given principle is "don't leave a job until you have the next job lined up" and for good reason.
 Being in between jobs is really scary and opens you up for all sorts of deep philosophical holes to fall into.
 On the flip side, falling into deep philosophical holes is sometimes exactly what you need to establish your foundations, and powerfully choose the next step in one's' career, as happened for me.
 As a happy medium between these extremes: it's probably a good idea to have a more than a vague sense of what you're going to do next.
 It would probably help to have a rough, yet specific outline, such as traveling to these three countries or doing that self-help program.

 3. I was battling with a lifetime of high expectations, and was scared shitless.
 Ever since I was young, I had been compared first to Bill Gates and then to Mark Zuckerberg.
-In high school I decided to introduce meself as Steve instead of Stevie like I used to to encourage more comparisons with my then-idol Steve Jobs.
+In high school I decided to introduce myself as Steve instead of Stevie like I used to to encourage more comparisons with my then-idol Steve Jobs.
 For one, I was the computer kid.
 For another, as a nerdy, awkward, Jewish boy with glasses, it's hard _not_ to make the comparison.
 And it starts even younger than this: I once taught a computer science class to 7-year-olds and one of the students of color pointed at me and then at a picture of Mark Zuckerberg who was on the homepage of code.org and shouted, "It's you!"
 (Of course this brings up the very important question of role models, where I would be today if my superficial appearance were different, and how to communicate to _all_  children that they can do anything they set their minds to, regardless of what the stereotype of the people who do that job now look like superficially.)

 This is all to say that I was stuck.
 I was thinking about traveling -- because that's what lost kids, like the young Steve Jobs, do to find themselves -- or maybe living on a farm -- because I had all sorts of guilt about my privilege and wanted to pretend that it didn't exist by running away from it.